Sorcerer Tank PvE Build ESO – Eldritch Knight

 As much as I miss Vampirism, I just can’t bring myself to use or recommend it for tanks.
 The passives are just too punishing for abilities that really don’t benefit your role.

-Champion points were updated in the recent Flames of Ambition patch.
-The list below showcases the order in which the points should be acquired, the number of points you need to place into that perk and whether or not it needs to be slotted in the new CP bar.
+The list below showcases the order in which champion points should be acquired, the number of points you need to place into that perk and whether or not it needs to be slotted in the CP bar.
 The Warfare CP perks increase your damage and mitigation and are the most important, the Fitness tree has some miscellaneous sustain and defensive perks and the Craft tree has crafting and non-combat bonuses.
-The Craft CP points are entirely customizable to however you want.
-Any points acquired beyond what’s listed below are free to spend as you will.
+The Craft CP points are entirely customizable to however you want, or you can follow the list below.

 - Duelist’s Rebuff — 50 (Slotted)

 - Bulwark — 50 (Slotted)